blossom-hub/blossom/JournalFormat.md

 ### Transaction elements
 - a double space is needed between an account tree and the amount

-_Basic syntax_
+- a line of hashtags is supported straight after the main entry (no spaces in tag) _Basic syntax_
 - there can only be one missing (elided) amount
 ```
 {date} {payee} | {narrative}      ; payee is optional, exclude | if not using
+  #tag1 #tag2 #tag3 #...          ; optional list of hashtags, must be line 2
   {account tree one}  {amount}
   {account tree two}
 ```